nielsenjared/nielsenjared.github.io/content/blog/big-o-notation/index.md

 ---
 title: What is Big O Notation?
-The Superlative Guide
 date: "2020-01-20"
 description: Big O notation is not a big deal.
 Learn the fundamentals of Big O notation, beginning with constant time complexity with examples in JavaScript.
 keywords: ["big o", "big o notation", "time complexity", "constant time"]